 Charity walk every first term was something i always looked forward to because it was an opportunity to buy Ginger Beer from Goshen (Old Kingsway, or Leventis Supermarket Ibadan).

 I went to ISI and charity walk was one of the events that led up to Foundation week.
 We would walk over 20 kilometres to raise money for charity.
 We would be given a slip prior to the walk to raise money from family and friends and in exchange, we promise to walk a certain number of meters or kilometres.
-On the day of the walk we would still solicit funds from passersby, document the said amount and pledge to do a certain number of meters for the money we got from them.
+On the day of the walk we would to solicit funds from passersby, document the said amount and pledge to do a certain number of meters for the money we got from them.

 We would arrive gayly dressed in comfortable clothes and shoes.
-Trust ISI students, it was another to come in your hot-from-summer-vacation-abroad clothes.
+Trust ISI students, it was another chance to come in your hot-from-summer-vacation-abroad clothes.

 We had teachers chaperone us during the walk and we had emergency medical vehicles drive in front, behind and with us.